 California Department of Resources Recycling and Recovery (CalRecycle)

-Grants to California local governments for remediation projects addressing the cleanup of solid waste sites.
+Grants to California state and local governments, JPAs, and agencies for remediation projects addressing the cleanup of solid waste sites.
+Funding is intended to promote public health and safety and protect the environment.
 Eligible sites are those where the responsible party cannot be identified or is otherwise unable or unwilling to pay for the timely remediation of a hazardous site to protect public safety, health, or the environment.
 Funding may be requested for the cleanup of solid waste sites, as well as solid waste and co-disposal sites.

 Public entities bear a financial responsibility for maintaining public landfill sites in compliance with state regulations and standards.
 The purpose of the grant is to provide financial assistance in the form of reimbursement grants for eligible costs to assist public entities requiring financial assistance, and committed to accelerating the pace of cleanup, restoring sites, and protecting public health and safety and the environment.